 HoldCo Collateral Accounts

-The Issuer will maintain a segregated accounts in GBP (the "GBP HoldCo Collateral Account") (the "HoldCo Collateral Account").
+The Issuer will maintain a segregated account in GBP (the "GBP HoldCo Collateral Account") (the "HoldCo Collateral Account").
 The proceeds from the GBP HoldCo Loan will be transferred to the GBP HoldCo Collateral Account.

 HoldCo will use the proceeds from the HoldCo Loans to acquire assets in accordance with the Asset Acquisition Criteria described below under "Collateral Advisor Agreement".
+Assets will be acquired by way of a loan secured by way of a fixed and floating charge over the entire balance sheet of ACF Acquisition II Ltd. ACF Acquisition II Limited will be the counterparty to the operating lease agreements which acquire the assets and the associated cashflows.
+ACF will act as asset servicer to ACF Acquisition II Limited under an asset servicing agreement.
+The terms of the asset servicing agreement will include the specific use of funds which are the Asset Acquisition Criteria.
+ACF will have the responsibility for originating, monitoring and servicing the agreements entered into by ACF Acquisition II Limited on behalf of the HoldCo.

 The procedure for such acquisitions shall be as follows:

-Under an Asset Servicing Agreement ACF will check the following before accepting an asset:
+Under the Asset Servicing Agreement ACF will check the following before accepting an asset:

 The Originator is approved by ACF and is not in default under the trading agreement or a master sale and purchase agreement then in existence between the originator and ACF